 Ted is responsible for operations, conducting site audits, customer engagement, and energy analysis and reporting.
 Prior to joining Citizen Energy, Ted worked in operations at Nextility, a solar financing startup.
 He also worked at the U.S. Department of Energy (DOE), working on international affairs.
 Ted received his undergraduate degree in Russian Area Studies from Hobart College, where he was also an active member of Campus Greens.
 More recently, he obtained his MA in international affairs from George Washington University (GWU), with a special emphasis on energy security in Europe and Eurasia.

 Nate is responsible for customer engagement, energy modeling, and project finance at Citizen Energy.
-Nate had a critical role in launching Citizen Energy’s LED lighting performance contracting and finance program, LED PAYS, and is instrumental in its continued growth.
+Nate had a critical role in launching Citizen Energy’s LED lighting performance contracting and finance program, LED Lighting as-a-Service, and is instrumental in its continued growth.
 Prior to joining Citizen Energy, Nate worked on Capitol Hill on climate and energy policy, and congressional relations.
 Nate obtained his undergraduate and masters degrees in Environmental Studies from the University of Southern California, and a Finance Certification from the University of California Los Angeles.
 Nate’s personal goal is to be responsible for achieving at least 1 GW in energy savings or renewable energy generation.